 New To Virginia

-Apply for a Virginia Driver's License
+Step 1: Get a Virginia Driver's License

-When you apply for your Virginia driver's license, consider whether you need to get a REAL ID compliant license.
-Beginning May 3, 2023, the federal government will require you to present a REAL ID compliant driver's license or identification card, or another acceptable form of identification, in order to board a domestic flight or enter most secure federal facilities.
+When you apply for your license, consider making it a REAL ID.
+Beginning May 7, 2025, the federal government will require you to show a REAL ID compliant driver's license or identification card, or another federally approved form of ID, in order to board a domestic flight or enter most secure federal facilities.